 What is the best virtual mailbox service to use in 2020?
 For those expats and digital nomads traveling abroad, a virtual mailbox service is a handy tool that allows you to remotely manage your physical mail back home.
 A few years back, I made the switch to a digital mailbox for my snail mail and I can’t remember how I managed without it!
 It’s been that valuable to me and my business.

-No doubt you have questions, like I did, about virtual mailboxes.
-Below I’d like to share with you the research I did before making my decision, answer any questions you might have about the process and offer my recommendations for the best virtual mailbox services.
+No doubt you probably have several questions, like I did, about virtual mailboxes.
+So below I’d like to share with you the research I did before making my decision, answer any questions you might have about the process and offer my recommendations for the best virtual mailbox services.

 What surprised me most about signing up for a virtual mailbox was that the decision wasn’t as simple as I thought it was going to be.

 - How do I legally move my address to a new virtual address?
 This is especially hard if you’re already living overseas.

 - How do I choose my address?
 Does it really matter?
 Yes, yes it does.

 - What are the most important features to consider in a virtual mailbox?

 - How do I ensure and maintain my security and privacy with a virtual mailbox?
 This is a bigger deal than you may realize.

 We’re going to dive into the answer for each of these questions in a way that will hopefully make everything crystal clear for you.
 Use the links below jump to a specific section.